Penguin-cyber/Piano-Playing-Robot/JOURNAL.md

 **Total time spent: 45h**

-# June 29: Finishing assembly and updating main assembly
+# July 3: Finishing assembly and updating main assembly

 I worked on the assembly, making sure that I have the mass of the entire system before deciding on the rail and actuation of the rail.
 I created custom parts in Solidworks to ensure that all the masses are accurate, like the FE-URT-1 control board, or the LiPo battery.